cl4612688/WioSwitch-v1.0/README.md

 WioSwitchWiFiRemote Setup Part1 and Demo on Youtube https://www.youtube.com/watch?v=ITZor4yHD7s

-How to setup WioSwitchWiFiRemote and Apple Watch to control ESP8266, ESP32, or NodeMCU boards
+How to setup WioSwitchWiFiRemote app to control ESP8266, ESP32, or NodeMCU boards

 We're going to program our ESP8266 board using Arduino IDE